realworldocaml/book/en/inside-the-runtime.md

 First-fit allocation focusses on reducing memory fragmentation, but at the expense of slower block allocation.
-Every allocation scans the free list from the beginning for a suitable free chunk, instead of re-using the most recent heap chunk as the next-fit allocator does.
+Every allocation scans the free list from the beginning for a suitable free chunk, instead of reusing the most recent heap chunk as the next-fit allocator does.

 For some workloads, the reduction in the frequency in heap compaction will